hudsonrio/hudsonrio.github.io/about.md

 I am fascinated by data and the stories it can tell.

-I have experience with Python, including numerous packages such as scikit-learn, Pandas, Numpy/Scipy, Seaborn in order to construct, evaluate and visualize output from both supervised and unsupervised models.
+I use Python, including numerous packages such as scikit-learn, Pandas, Numpy/Scipy, Seaborn in order to construct, evaluate and visualize output from both supervised and unsupervised models.
 I am comfortable with querying in PostgreSQL.
 I was the Analytics Product Manager (former Operations Team Lead) at [Mighty](https://mighty.com/) before beginning my a Data Science Bootcamp at General Assembly in June 2016.

 I am a self-identified Effective Altruist who believes in "earning to give", as well as the importance of direct service.
 In the past, I organized [TEDx conferences](http://sites.middlebury.edu/tedx/), and helped found [JusTalks, a student initiative dedicated to facilitating discourse about identity](http://justalks.wix.com/justalks).
 I interned at and volunteered for Obama for America in 2008 and 2012, and will be voting for Hillary Clinton in 2016.
 I am a [MiddCORE graduate](http://middcore.middlebury.edu/), a former [GiveWell](http://www.givewell.org/) intern, an International Studies & Political Science Major, and former Student Chair of Middlebury's Community Judicial Board.
 I am passionate about traveling, and became comfortable with Spanish while studying abroad in Cuba in 2013 (about which I wrote my Senior Thesis).
 I am a voracious reader, and an avid basketball player and fan.